splorp/npds-tracker-server/readme.md

 A Java based server for tracking and listing [Newton Personal Data Sharing](http://npds.free.fr/) clients.

-The NPDS Tracker Server was originally developed by [Victor Rehorst](http://www.chuma.org/) and [Paul Guyot](http://kallisys.com/), with additional contributions by [Morgan Aldridge](http://makkintosshu.com/), [Grant Hutchinson](http://splorp.com/), [Ron Parker](http://quadzilla.net/), and Manuel Probsthain.
+The NPDS Tracker Server was originally developed by [Victor Rehorst](http://www.chuma.org/) and [Paul Guyot](http://kallisys.com/).

+Additional contributions and updates have been by generously provided and applied by [Morgan Aldridge](http://makkintosshu.com/), [Grant Hutchinson](http://splorp.com/), [Ron Parker](http://quadzilla.net/), and Manuel Probsthain.

 Many thanks to [Matt Vaughn](http://chromatin.cshl.edu/vaughn/) for developing NPDS in the first place.

-Need support?
+Looking for support?
 Join the [NPDS mailing list](http://npds.free.fr/list/).

 ## Requirements

-### Java 1.1 or later
+### Java 1.3 or later

-Java 1.3 or later is highly recommended due to DNS caching bugs in prior versions of the runtime.
-If you must use Java 1.1 or 1.2, there is a workaround for this caching bug.
-Add the parameter ```-Dsun.net.inetaddr.ttl=0``` to the Java command-line.
+The NPDS Tracker Server will also work with Java 1.1 and 1.2, but this is not recommended due to DNS caching bugs in these versions of the runtime.
+If you must use a version of Java earlier than version 1.3, add the parameter ```-Dsun.net.inetaddr.ttl=0``` to the command line when starting the server.
+See the [Basic Configuration](#basic-configuration) section for more information.

 The current release of the NPDS Tracker Server has been tested with Java SE versions 1.4, 1.5, and 1.6.